Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Where To Get A Sourdough Starter

-But it doesn’t stop there.
-One you have your sourdough starter, it must be kept alive with regular feedings to maintain maximum rising power.
-Sourdough is not just slow bread; it’s living bread.
-Every baker has a different routine.
-Here’s mine:
+But is doesn’t stop there.
+Once your have a starter, it must be kept alive and well with regular feedings to maintain its rising power.
+Sourdough is not static; it’s a living process.
+Here’s my personal feeding schedule which you can adapt to suit your style:

 Jar of bubbly, active sourdough starter